dannyhw/ejs-langauge-tools/README.md

 ### File Associations

+The extension automatically configures file associations for all supported file types.
+You don't need to manually set these up.

-If the file extensions are not being recognized automatically, you can add the following to your VS Code settings.json:
+If for some reason the automatic configuration doesn't work, you can manually add the following to your VS Code settings.json:

 ```json
 "files.associations": {